 Quarterback Cam Newton willing to wait until after NFL Draft to sign with team, report says

-Quarterback Cam Newton believes he’s still a starter in the NFL, and he’ll until after the NFL Draft to secure an opportunity if needed, according to a report Sunday.
+Quarterback Cam Newton believes he’s still a starter in the NFL, and he’ll wait until after the NFL Draft to secure an opportunity if needed, according to a report Sunday.

 The former Carolina Panthers signal-caller is willing to wait out the market to find a starting job, ESPN NFL Insider Jeremy Fowler said.
 Plenty of NFL teams desperately need quarterbacks, and it seems Newton is willing to bet on himself that a team will eventually come calling for his services.